ibiem-2019/ibiem_2019_material/content/lessons/absolute_abundance_plots.md

 Data
 ----

-This tutorial uses the 10% Atacama subset data (note that for the demux and dada2 tutorial we used the 1% Atacama subset)
+This tutorial uses the 1% Atacama subset data.

 Getting ready
 =============